Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

+For large $K$, the VC dimension of $\mathcal{G}$ can become large relative to the sample size, and we may want to base treatment only on a smaller subset of the covariates.
+This is a variant of the best-subset selection problem (see \cite{chen2016} for related results in a classification context).
+However, the question still remains as to \emph{how many} covariates to consider.
+Consider the sieve sequence $\{\mathcal{G}_k\}_{k=1}^K$, where $\mathcal{G}_k$ corresponds to the class of threshold allocations that uses $(k-1)$ out of $K$ covariates, then PWM applied to this sieve can determine, in a data-driven way, the number of covariates to use for treatment assignment In Appendix B.3 we illustrate PWM's ability to reduce regret in this context in a simulation study.\end{example}

 \begin{example} Recall the class of monotone allocations introduced in Example \ref{ex:treatalloc3}.
-Suppose that $\mathcal{X} = [0,1]^2$, so that $\mathcal{G}$ has infinite VC dimension (see \cite{devroye1996} for a proof of this fact).
-We will construct a useful sieve sequence for $\mathcal{G}$, where we approximate sets in $\mathcal{G}$ with sets that feature monotone, piecewise-linear boundaries.
+Suppose that $\mathcal{X} = [0,1]^2$, so that $\mathcal{G}$ has infinite VC dimension \citep[see][for a proof of this fact]{devroye1996}.
+We will construct a sieve for $\mathcal{G}$ where we approximate sets in $\mathcal{G}$ with sets that feature monotone, piecewise linear boundaries.
 We proceed in three steps.

 First define, for $T$ an integer and $0 \le j \le T$, the following function $\psi_{T,j}: [0,1] \rightarrow [0,1]$: